-The past six months have brought major changes to cyber insurance policies.
+The past couple years have brought major changes to cyber insurance policies.
 Notably, almost all brokers are now requiring multi-factor authentication (MFA) across on-prem and cloud resources.
 This introduces a severe challenge to small and mid-sized organizations, since standard MFA solutions cannot deliver the required coverage and deploying a PAM solution is typically beyond the scope of their operational capacity and security skillset.
 The Silverfort Unified Identity Protection platform is the only solution that can consolidate compliance with the full cyber insurance MFA requirements checklist, without requiring agents or proxies, making it an ideal choice for any organization that seeks to purchase or renew its cyber insurance policy.

-The Cyber Insurance Landscape in 2021
+The Cyber Insurance Landscape

 While cyber insurance is of course a pivotal element in ensuring your company is able to recover from a cyber attack, an overlooked benefit is that the prerequisites required for cyber insurance compliance can help prevent attacks from occurring in the first place.
-As a response to the massive 245% uptick in ransomware attacks last year (causing $21 billion in losses in the US alone), cyber insurance companies are taking greater precautions by rolling out a detailed list of new requirements for cyber liability compliance.
+As a response to the massive 245% uptick in ransomware attacks in 2021 (causing $21 billion in losses in the US alone), cyber insurance companies are taking greater precautions by rolling out a detailed list of new requirements for cyber liability compliance.
 In particular, a new set of MFA guidelines is now being required by the top cyber insurance providers, using the following MFA form:

 The common notion within IT and security teams is that fully complying with this checklist is more than challenging.
 Let’s take a closer look to understand why.